Konstantin Paustovsky: Autobiography

+In 2022 and 2023 respectively, Vintage Classics in the UK and New York Review Books in the US published a new translation by Douglas Smith of the first three volumes under the title The Story of a Life.
+The translated volumes are: "The Faraway Years", "Restless Youth", and "The Dawn of an Uncertain Age".
+In his introduction, Smith noted that volumes five and six of the original publication were bowdlerized by Soviet editors.

 Nobel prize nomination

-In 1965, Paustovsky was nominated for a Nobel Prize for literature, the prize was awarded instead to Mikhail Sholokhov.
+In 1965, Paustovsky was nominated for a Nobel Prize in Literature, the prize was awarded instead to Mikhail Sholokhov.

-In February 1966 he was one of the 25 prominent figures from science and the arts who signed a letter to the 23rd Congress of the Communist Party of the Soviet Union, appealing against re-Stalinization in the wake of the Sinyavsky-Daniel trial.
+In February 1966 he was one of the 25 prominent figures from science and the arts who signed a letter to the 23rd Congress of the Communist Party of the Soviet Union, appealing against re-Stalinization in the wake of the Sinyavsky–Daniel trial.

 He died in Moscow on 14 July 1968.